Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: SN I a and Host Galaxy Sample

-Of the \numAll\ SNeIa in the $H$-band Hubble diagram analysis, \numLightHeavy\ have sufficient host galaxy photometry to derive stellar masses (see Section~\ref{sec:hostgalaxies}).
-Table~\ref{tab:sneia_surveys1} details how many SNeIa each sample have a successful SNooPy lightcurve fit, pass the quality cuts, and have sufficient information to calculate a host stellar mass (``Hubble LC + Host Mass'').
-104 of the \numAll\ SNeIa with NIR lightcurves used for the Hubble residual analysis also have usable optical lightcurves.
-71 of those optical lightcurves were for SNeIa with enough host galaxy information to determine a stellar mass.
+The right side of Figure~\ref{fig:all_hubble_redshift_mass} compares the mass distribution of the full sample versus those SNe~Ia that are in the Hubble diagram sample.
+The medians for both distributions are comparable and the distribution shapes are consistent.
+Table~\ref{tab:sneia_surveys1} details how many SNeIa each sample have a successful SNooPy lightcurve fit, pass the quality cuts, and have sufficient information to calculate a host stellar mass (``Pass LC + Host Mass'').

+For all \numFullHostSample\ SNeIa with $H$-band lightcurves, we used the OSC to download any available corresponding optical lightcurves.
+Some surveys such as CSP and F15 obtained complementary optical lightcurves as a part of their survey; however, other surveys such as BN12 and W18 did not.
+All optical lightcurves go through the same quality cuts as the the NIR sample.
+103 SNeIa observed in optical wavelengths passed the LC fit cuts and had usable host galaxy masses.
+The optical sample contains 99 SNeIa that are also in the NIR sample.